RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 Also, If you need to convert your wav files to 24kHz, you'll want to add ffmpeg to the Path variable in your environment variables.
 This will make converting wav files much easier.

 [espeak-ng](https://github.com/espeak-ng/espeak-ng/releases)
-- download the msi file and install it.
+- Download the msi file and install it.
 Windows will give warnings because it's not licensed with Microsoft, so proceed at your own risk, but you're already dealing with a lot of open source software, if you don't trust one piece of the process, this probably isn't for you.
 - On Windows 11, this installs to C:\Program Files\eSpeak NG
 - Add this folder as a new entry to the System "Path" variable in Environment Variables if it's not already there from installation.

 [ffmpeg](https://www.gyan.dev/ffmpeg/builds/)
-- download the latest ffmpeg-git-full.7z zip file, open it and copy the contents to a new local folder on your PC (C:\ffmpeg should be easy enough)
+- Download the latest ffmpeg-git-full.7z zip file, open it and copy the contents to a new local folder on your PC (C:\ffmpeg should be easy enough)
 - Also add this folder as a new entry to the System "Path" variable in Environment Variables.

 You can verify both of those changes worked by opening a command prompt and typing `espeak-ng` then pressing enter, then typing `ffmpeg` and pressing enter.
 You might need to type `CTRL+C` to cancel one or both of those commands, but as long as it doesn't say something like `espeak-ng is not recognized as an internal or external command, operable program or batch file.` then it should be setup and working.